prashanthcharla/lld/Design Patterns/behavioural/Mediator.md

 Behavioural pattern which simplifies the communication between the multiple objects by introducing central mediator which manages the interactions.
-Use this pattern when muliple objects interact in a toghtly coupled way.
+Use this pattern when muliple objects interact (many-to-many) in a tightly coupled way.

 #### Key Points:
 * Problem: